Precisely controlled colloids: A playground for path-wise non-equilibrium physics: Introduction

 To go beyond the state-of-the-art in particle-tracking analysis we focus on path-wise observables that directly reflect properties of entire individual paths rather than properties of the probability density of an ensemble of particles, such as radial distribution functions or mean-squared displacements.
-A particular class of insightful path-wise observables are first-passage times\cite{Redner2001,Metzler2013}, i.e., the stochastic time it takes for a trajectory to reach a prescribed target (position) for the first time.
-For example, first-passage-time statistics have been shown to provide deeper insight into the origin of sub-diffusion than mean-squared displacements \cite{FPT}.
-Moreover, they can distinguish processes with equal transition probability densities \cite{Igor}, unravel the number of intermediate states\cite{Thorneywork2020SA}, and unveil fractal dynamics of colloids \cite{Zunke}.
+Path-wise refers to those functionals of \emph{particular} realizations of trajectories that map entire trajectories $(X_\tau)_{0\le\tau\le t}$ or large parts of them to some $f[(X_\tau)_{0\le\tau\le t}]$, as opposed to observables depending only on the value at some fixed set of times, e.g., $f(X_{\tau_1},X_{\tau_2})$.
+A particular class of insightful path-wise observables is first-passage time\cite{Redner2001,Metzler2013}, which is the stochastic time it takes for a trajectory to reach a prescribed target (position) for the first time, e.g., $f[(X_\tau)_{0\le\tau\le t}]={\rm arg\,min}_{0\le\tau\le \infty}(X_\tau=a)$ for a target at $a$.
+For example, first-passage time statistics have been shown to provide a deeper understanding of the origin of sub-diffusion than mean-squared displacements \cite{FPT}.
+Moreover, they can distinguish processes with equal transition probability densities \cite{Igor}, unravel the number of intermediate states\cite{Thorneywork2020SA}, and reveal fractal dynamics of colloids \cite{Zunke}.
 Related, albeit quite different, path-wise observables are transition-path times defined as the stochastic duration of successful transitions, whereby ``successful'' reflects that the particle does \emph{not} return to its original position before arriving at a predefined target point \cite{Berezhkovskii2006PRL,Dima_PNAS,Dima_Test,Hartich2021PRX}.
 Under typical conditions, transition-path times obey a surprising symmetry\cite{Berezhkovskii2006PRL}, and violations of this symmetry may be used to gain intriguing insights \cite{Gladrow2019NC}.